stkenison/CFDProj3_WaveEqnAlgs/README.md

 - X Interval

-With more modification, the algorithms used to solve wave propagation can also be modified or replaced
+With more modification, the algorithms used to solve wave propagation can also be modified or replaced.

+## Additional notes